stanford-cs348k/camera_asst/README.md

 ![Average Denoising](http://cs348k.stanford.edu/fall18content/asst/taxi_averaging_figure.png#1 "Average Denoising")

-The resulting image is ceertainly less noisy, since summation increases signal to noise ratio in dark regions.
+The resulting image is certainly less noisy, since summation increases signal to noise ratio in dark regions.
 However, the result is also now blurry because the input images were captured at different points in time.
 This is the motivation for the HDR+ image *alignment* and *merging* steps.
 Here is a sketch of a simple implementation, though feel free to make modifications or enhancements to this algorithm that you think can produce a better result:

 __Alignment (Section 4 in the HDR+ paper):__
 The following is a suggestion for how to implement the alignment step: